 ***List updated May 2019

-I initially made this list in October of 2013, and since then it has been continually in my mind as a resource for others.
+I initially made this list back in 2013 and since then I often find myself sharing it as a resource for others.
 As I continue to read, I also continue to refine my list.
-Below are my most up to date twelve recommendations for theology books.
+Below are my top fifteen recommendations for theology books.

 These are not the deepest theological books you’ll ever find or even books you are likely to find in a Bible college setting.
-Instead, these ten books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with most theology books).
+Instead, these books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with most theology books).
 Taken as an entire list, they cover a wide variety of topics that I think the typical Christian should be familiar with in at least a basic sense.
 As such, I’d highly recommend this list to anyone looking to deepen their understanding of Scripture and how God interacts with His people.
-Upon those, we can properly build an understanding of how to fully treat others as God intended.

 I can assure you that you won’t agree with all that you read on this list (I don’t myself), but I can also promise you they will cause you to ask new questions, think new thoughts, and walk away with a stronger grasp of your faith.
 Click on any title to go to the Amazon page for it.

 - Cross Vision by Greg Boyd – What if the harshest aspects of God in the Old Testament actually help us see the most beautiful aspects of Jesus on the cross?
 This book will show you how to read the Bible with fresh eyes and cause you never to see God the same way again.
 Easily one of the best and most transformative books I’ve ever read.

 - What is the Bible? by Rob Bell – Rob is still a polarizing name, but I think this might be his best book yet.
 It will allow you to read the Bible with a fresh energy and give you a wider paradigm to understand it.